paulbradish/awesome-digital-marketing/README.md

 ## Spreadsheets

 - [Google Sheets](https://www.google.com/sheets/about/) - Create and edit online spreadsheets.
 Get insights together with secure sharing in real-time and from any device.
-   - [40 Essential Google Sheets Tips and Tricks](https://www.lido.app/post/40-essential-google-sheets-tips-tricks-2022-edition) - In this google sheets tips and tricks 2022 edition, find 40 tips and tricks to quickly master Google Sheets
+   - [40 Essential Google Sheets Tips and Tricks](https://www.lido.app/post/40-essential-google-sheets-tips-tricks-2022-edition) - In this google sheets tips and tricks 2022 edition, find 40 tips and tricks to quickly master Google Sheets.
    - [Google Sheets cheat sheet](https://support.google.com/a/users/answer/9300022?hl=en) - Common tips and syntax definition.
 On the right navigation you'll find a number of links to additional beginner to advanced tips.
 - [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - Enables users to format, organize and calculate data in a spreadsheet.
    - [Analyze Data in Excel](https://support.microsoft.com/en-us/office/analyze-data-in-excel-3223aab8-f543-4fda-85ed-76bb0295ffc4?ui=en-us&rs=en-us&ad=us) - Analyze Data in Excel empowers you to understand your data through natural language queries that allow you to ask questions about your data without having to write complicated formulas.
 In addition, Analyze Data provides high-level visual summaries, trends, and patterns.